dkrajzew/GOL_cpp/README.md

 # GOL_cpp
-A cpp-library for parsing command line options.
+A cpp-library for parsing command line options, supporting type-checking and XML-configurations.